cilynx/rtl88x2bu/README.md

 ## DKMS installation

 If you want to have the driver available at startup, it will be convenient to register it in DKMS.
-This can be done completely automatically with the script `deploy.sh`.
+An executable explanation of how to do so can be found in the script `deploy.sh`.
+Since registering a kernel module in DKMS is a major intervention, only execute it if you understand what the script does.

 ## Raspberry Pi Access Point